 Cultural Sociology; Classical & Contemporary Social Theory; Social Solidarity; Strangership; Migrant Labour; Incivilities; Mental Health; History of the Social Sciences; Sociology of Community; Sociology of Everyday Life

 I am a social theorist and cultural sociologist with a PhD in Sociology from York University (2010), and a BA and MA in Sociology from the National University of Ireland, Cork.
 While completing my PhD I spent some time as a Pre-Doctoral Fellow at the Center for Cultural Sociology at Yale University and as a Researcher on the Culture of Cities Project in Toronto.
 Prior to joining the Department of Sociology and Anthropology at the University of Guelph in 2013, I was Assistant Professor of Sociology and Graduate Program Coordinator in the Department of Sociology at Acadia University in Nova Scotia, where I was also active in the MA in Social and Political Thought.
 I am a co-founder and active member of the Canadian Network for Critical Sociology and former Secretary (2012-2016) of the Canadian Sociological Association (www.csa-scs.ca).
-I also co-convene the CSA's Social Theory Research Cluster, and co-founded the Symposium for Early Career Theorists (SECT).
+I am also active in the CSA's Social Theory Research Cluster, and co-founded the Symposium for Early Career Theorists (SECT).

 My research gathers an eclectic set of substantive interests grounded in a normative commitment to solidarity.
 I am particularly interested in social sites and scenes where solidarity is passively produced, tenuously assumed, or threatened with dissolution.
 To this end, I have long been interested in what I call ‘strangership’, thinking in particular about how relations between strangers are organized in a variety of settings (especially urban public spaces).
 Most recently, this has led me to work on developing a theory of ‘minimal mutual recognition’ to understand the conditions under which social solidarity and social justice might be achieved amongst strangers in diverse complex societies.
 My main current research project develops one element of this theory by examining 'rude' encounters between strangers in public space.
 More generally, I'm working on developing the concept of 'soft solidarity' to understand the ways that solidarity is sometimes made manifest in everyday encounters between strangers.